radutomy/radutomy.github.io/_posts/2020-05-15-realtimeblazor-p2.md

 ![alt text][2]

-In the next page we need to configure the YAML that instructs the Azure VM how to build our repository.
+In the next page we need to configure the YAML that instructs the Azure VM to build our repository.
+We'll use an Ubuntu VM with the latest Long Term Support release of .NET Core

 The schematic is simple and follows this flow:
 `Copy from the repository` -> `Build the source code` -> `Publish the app artifacts` -> `Commit artifacts to GitHub Pages`

+I have annotated the script below.

 ```yml
 # ASP.NET Core